trytouca/trytouca/docs/basics/submit.md

 Notice the absence of hard-coded inputs and expected outputs.
 Each Touca workflow, takes a short, unique, and URL-friendly testcase name, maps that to a corresponding input and passes that input to our code under test.
-In the above code snippet, once we receive the output of our `parse_profile` workflow, we use `add_result` to track various characteristics of that output.
-Touca notifies us if these characteristics change in a future version of our `parse_profile` workflow.
+In the above code snippet, once we receive the output of our `find_student` workflow, we use `add_result` to track various characteristics of that output.
+Touca notifies us if these characteristics change in a future version of our `find_student` workflow.

 We can track any number of variables in each Touca test workflow.
 More